kevin154/CarND-PID-Control-Project/README.md

 The three parameters are outlined as follows:

-* P:
-* I:
-* D:
+- P: This sets the control weight proportionate to the size of the error, so larger errors result in larger magnitudes of feedback.
+Working alone this will correct for error size and but will result in the vehicle oscillating wildly and likely losing control as speed increases
+- I: This accumulates the observed errors in the system and adjusts for these in order to account for biases in the system
+- D: This parameter controls the error's rate of change, resulting in dampening the observed oscillations

-this was achieved using a mixture of manual tuning and the Twiddle optimisation algorithm.
+The final parameter set was achieved using a mixture of manual tuning and the Twiddle optimisation algorithm.
+The steps to tune the parameters were carried out as follows:

-As a starting point the parameters were set to some sample figures taken from the lectures:
+- Set the baseline parameter values to some sample figures taken from the lectures:

-* P = 0.3
+  - P = 0.3
-* I = 0.0004
+  - I = 0.0004
-* D = 3
+  - D = 3

-These were observed to be a good starting point - the vehicle stayed on the track but tended to oscillate.
-The various parameters were manually tuned
+- Adjust the P parameter until the observed vehicle behaviour is a steady set of oscillations
+- Increase the D parameter until the oscillations are dampened
+- Use the Twiddle algorithm to fine-tune the parameters.
+In order to account for noise in the system the errors were accumulated over 100 simulation loops before the Twiddle algorithm was applied
+- The final steering PID parameters for were set as follows:
+  - P = 0.15
+  - I = 0.0001
+  - D = 3.5
+  - The final speed PID parameters for were set as follows:
+  - P = 0.3
+  - I = 0.0004
+  - D = 1

+A sample of the final result is displayed in the video; we can observe that the vehicle is able to traverse the test track at a constant target speed of 30m/h in a similar way that one would expect in a real-life environent.

 ![](/output/PID-controller.gif)